 If you're as moved by Japanese history and tradition as we are, you might opt for a day leisurely experiencing local shrines, temples, and kyorakutei (hand-cut soba) restaurants.
 If the hustle-and-bustle is more your speed, check out Akihibara or Shibuya for bright lights, lively music, and throngs of people (with or without tourists).
 If you're looking for a night out, take a car to Roppongi, a legendary nightlife neighborhood if there ever was one.
 Unlike many other places around the world, some of the more toured places in Tokyo are still totally worth checking out––the aforementioned neighborhoods definitely included.

 This time around, though, we're going to give you a more intimate exploration of Tokyo's slim, meandering side streets, incredible eateries, and extraordinary sights.
+Here, the best things to do in Tokyo, if you only have one day to explore.

 9:00 a.m.: An absolutely necessary part of your trip is to wake up in the Park Hyatt Tokyo hotel.
 Synonymous with new-world Japan and its proclivity for luxury and clean, quality design, the Park Hyatt offers unparalleled service, views, and amenities.
 As the home base for the lead characters in Sofia Coppola's iconic film Lost in Translation, this is a stay you cannot miss.
 Order coffee to your room and take in the sprawling views first thing in the morning.